Gregory4321/cooks_finest/testing.md

 - Product's Home link - if a user accesses this page through a search query, a link at the top left directs them back to the all products page

-- Sort selector box - allows the user to sort the products by price, raating, name or category, ascending to descending, A to Z
+- Sort selector box - allows the user to sort the products by price, rating, name or category, ascending to descending, A to Z

 - Product cards